JSQLParser/JSqlParser/README.md

 ## Maven Repository

-JSQLParser is deployed at sonatypes open source maven repository.
+JSQLParser is deployed at Sonatype open source maven repository.
 Starting from now I will deploy there.
 The first snapshot version there will be 0.8.5-SNAPSHOT.
 To use it this is the repository configuration: